shiftsecurityleft/example-nodejs-express-app/README.md

    - DEV_AWS_ACCESS_KEY = <access key>
    - DEV_AWS_SECRET_KEY = <secret key>
    - DEV_AWS_DEFAULT_REGION = <your AWS default region>

+## Deploy AWS Elastic Container Service (ECS) + Fargate SPOT Infrastructure
 1. From the cloned repo dir, create a tf-DEV-setup branch git checkout -b tf-DEV-setup
+1. Push your new local branch to your gitlab account, git push
+1. Set the remote branch as upstream when prompted, git push --set-upstream origin tf-DEV-setup
+1. Be ready to provide your gitlab userid and personal access token when prompted.
+1. When pushed successfully, check your gitlab account to see if your new branch has been pushed and if the pipeline "plan" step has started.
+1. Only after a successful pipeline "Plan" run, Click on the "Apply" step to execute the infrastructure build.
+If the "Apply" step ran successfully, it should be colored in green.
+1. Your Infrapipe built AWS ECS + Fargate SPOT Infrastructure is ready for application deployments

+## Deploy an application to your Infrapipe built AWS ECS + Fargate Infrastructure
+1. Checkout a new application release branch to initiate an application deployment, git checkout -b featureMyApp ; git push
+1. Set the remote branch as upstream when prompted, git push --set-upstream origin featureMyApp
+1. Check your gitlab account for the new branch and the execution of the pipeline.
+1. Application deployments have different pipeline steps that you will see in your Gitlab account.
+Your application has been successfully deployed once it completes the deployment step.
+You can find your application deployment url at the end of the log of the pipeline run.

 ## Authors